1. Koes Bersaudara

 December 4 to 5, 1975, Jakarta

-In late November 1975, Deep Purple had played five concerts in Australia and were due to visit Japan, but an Indonesian promoter, Danny Sabri, proposed a one-off show in Jakarta.
+In late November 1975, Deep Purple had played five concerts in Australia and were due to visit Japan, when an Indonesian promoter, Danny Sabri, proposed a one-off show in Jakarta.
 He paid an advance of US$11,000 for the English band to play a venue seating 7,000.
 After checking into Sahid Jaya Hotel, the band was told they would be performing for two nights at Senayan Stadium for 75,000 people per show.
 After the first concert, the band’s manager Rob Cooksey and bodyguard Patsy Collins met with Sabri and tried to negotiate a fairer deal.
 The meeting ended in an altercation.
 Later, Collins allegedly got into a fight over a prostitute and fell down a lift shaft at the hotel.
 He survived and crawled outside, but died a few hours later.
 Police responded by arresting Deep Purple’s singer and bassist Glenn Hughes, as well as Cooksey and the other bodyguard, Paddy ‘the Plank’.
 Hughes was allowed out at gunpoint the next night for the second concert.
 Authorities declared Collins’ death an accident.
 Then Cooksey and Paddy had to pay US$2,000 each to get their passports back.
 The band was driven to the airport, where their plane had a flat tire.
 They had to pay US$10,000 to use a special jack and torque wrench, and their roadies had to change the tire.
 The disastrous “tour” cemented Indonesia’s reputation as a place for big acts to avoid.

 Why?
 Rioting fans